 Workbench – Planning Preventive Maintenance Execution

-Preventive Maintenance compliance index computes the percentage of preventive maintenance orders that have been completed on time.
-Poor compliance often arises when the long-range planning goals do not match with the short term on-ground realities.
-Effective execution requires bridging the gaps by making suitable adjustments to accommodate production schedules of equipment, resource constraints, spares and tools availability etc. Planning workbench can serve as a utility to adjust the forthcoming preventive maintenance instance without impacting the underlying schedules.
-Minor adjustments of dates, swapping of equipment, tools or resources can be achieved without impacting the larger goals or integrity of preventive maintenance programs.
+The Preventive Maintenance compliance index computes the percentage of preventive maintenance orders that have been completed on time.
+Poor compliance often arises when the long-range planning goals do not match with the short-term on-ground realities.
+Effective execution requires bridging the gaps by making suitable adjustments to accommodate production schedules of equipment, resource constraints, spares and tools availability etc. Planning a workbench can serve as a utility to adjust the forthcoming preventive maintenance instance without impacting the underlying schedules.
+Minor adjustments of dates and swapping of equipment, tools or resources can be achieved without impacting the larger goals or integrity of preventive maintenance programs.

 Horizontal deployment – Extending Learning to Same Class of Equipment

-Production lines often include multiple types of equipment that belongs to the same class.
-Organizations with multiple production facilities may have a substantial mix of similar equipment class across locations.
-Learning’s arising out of failures (root cause analysis), corrective actions, preventive actions and other insights from condition monitoring and predictive maintenance can be applied to all the equipment belonging to the same class, thereby avoiding recurrence of the failure phenomena.
+Production lines often include multiple types of equipment that belong to the same class.
+Organizations with multiple production facilities may have a substantial mix of similar equipment classes across locations.
+Learning arising out of failures (root cause analysis), corrective actions, preventive actions and other insights from condition monitoring and predictive maintenance can be applied to all the equipment belonging to the same class, thereby avoiding the recurrence of the failure phenomena.
 Sharing feedback and learning on equipment condition, performance and maintenance across the enterprise can overall improve the collective performance and institutionalize the learning.
 A structured horizontal deployment program can amplify the preventive maintenance benefits manifold.